numenta/nupic.core-legacy/external/windows64/README.md

 ## CMake building the external libraries

 Most of these libraries have a CMakeList.txt file.
-That allows for the use of the Windows version of CMake, the only versions that support Visual Studio generators.
-The CMake-GUI application also makes it easy to make tweak the build environment, e.g. changing 'CMAKE_INSTALL_PREFIX'.
+That allows for the use of the Windows version of CMake.
+The CMake-GUI application makes it easy to make tweak the build environment, e.g. the required update of 'CMAKE_INSTALL_PREFIX' for each library.
+Building the Apr-iconv library is not required and can be skipped.

-Open each solution file (.sln) into your Visual Studio IDE in alphabetical order of each external library.
-Building Apr-iconv library is not required and can be skipped. **Remember** to set the solution configuration in the Configuration Manager to Release.
-And if required setup a clone configuration for **x64**.
+**Remember** to set the solution configuration in the Configuration Manager to Release.
+And if required setup a clone configuration of Win32 for **x64**.

-Install scripts are placed inside a file called cmake_install.cmake The INSTALL project in each solution tries to do the following;
+If a solution contains an Install project, the install scripts are placed inside a file called cmake_install.cmake An INSTALL project in a solution tries to do the following;

 cmake.exe -DBUILD_TYPE=Release -P cmake_install.cmake

+This implies that your %PATH% environment variable has a directory to the cmake.exe (typically "C:\Program Files (x86)\CMake\bin").

-### Example CMake build - Apache Portable Runtime (APR)
+### Example CMake build - Apr Apache Portable Runtime

 - Run CMake-GUI application
 - Setup the following options -